Domestic and Family Violence Prevention and Psychology

 Mrs Camille Keenan

 I currently work as a Counsellor in women's domestic violence refuges with Momentum Collective in Northern NSW.
 I support children impacted by family violence through trauma informed, strengths-based practice.
-Having completed my Graduate Diploma in Psychology, I am now commencing the Graduate Diploma of Advanced Psychology at Monash University.
+Having completed my Graduate Diploma in Psychology, I'm starting Honours in 2026.

 I live with my husband and three children in the beautiful Northern Rivers of NSW.
 I serve as a Student Representative on both the APS Domestic and Family Violence Prevention and Psychology Interest Group and the APS Psychology and the Performing Arts and Entertainment Industry Group.